Clinical Speech & Language Studies

 Career Opportunities

-Graduates of this course have gone on to become expert clinicians in their field and to administer clinical practices.
-Maybe continue to run research studies in their chosen clinical specialist area and pursue further education (e.g. PhD).
+Graduates have gone on to become expert clinicians in their field and to administer clinical practices.
+Other graduates have also continued to run research studies in their chosen clinical specialist area and pursued further education and academic research, such as a PhD.

 More details